user profile avatar

 Bio

-My name is Brooke Nicholson, and I am a social work student at Belmont University, currently working towards my Child Life certification.
-I am deeply passionate about advocating for children and their families within hospital settings.
-I believe that through education and empowerment, we can significantly improve a child's hospital experience and reduce the long-term impacts of medical trauma.
-My goal is to support and uplift children and their families throughout diagnosis and treatment, ensuring they receive the care and understanding they deserve.
+My name is Brooke Nicholson, and I am a social work student at Belmont University, working toward becoming a Licensed Clinical Social Worker.
+I am deeply passionate about advocating for children and their families, particularly during times of transition, crisis, or emotional distress.
+I believe that through education, empowerment, and compassionate clinical care, we can help young people build resilience and reduce the long-term impacts of adversity.
+My goal is to support and uplift children and their families as they navigate challenges, ensuring they receive the care and understanding they deserve.

 Education